Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 3. Your essay will be more personal

 It’s not immediately clear but a legal essay, like a motivation letter or a personal statement, also needs to be personal.
-Personal in the sense that it should be evident that you are the best person to write it.
+Personal in a sense that it should be evident that you are the best person to write it.

 For instance, it’ll make little sense for you to write about the truth commission in Colombia if you’ve never been to Colombia, have never shown any interest in anything Colombia-related, and don’t speak good enough Spanish to read relevant literature in original.
 The chances are, it’ll be incredibly difficult for you to write a good essay on a topic you feel no personal connection to.